ptrscll/ptrscll/README.md

   - Algorithms
   - Artificial Intelligence
   - Data Structures
-  - Bridge to Higher Mathematics (similar to discrete mathematics)
+  - Bridge to Higher Mathematics
   - Linear Algebra

 I have also taken the following earth science classes: